aelnosu/CredentialStore/README.md

 Then follow the instructions to complete the certification process.
 Please mark the key as trust fully as that allow you to verify the other keys in the repository.

-After you are done, export the certification and send it back to me by using encrypted email to aelnosu@gmail.com.
+After you are done, export the certification and send it back to me by using an encrypted email to aelnosu@gmail.com.
-This procress can be easily done by using thunderbird, or by using the following command:
+This process can be easily done by using Thunderbird, or by using the following command:

 ```bash
 gpg --armor --export 660279E4B9E374894D7F51C31A41C324A9C46116 > Signed_Main.asc